 When the white, fleshy root is grated, a pungent aroma is released.
 Horseradish also has a hot taste.
 During the grating process plant cells are crushed and volatile oils are released.
 Vinegar stops this reaction and stabilizes the flavor.
-For milder horseradish, vinegar is added immediately.
-For coughs and colds horseradish is used in its original state.
+For milder horseradish when used in cooking, vinegar is added immediately.

 Horseradish has powerful medicinal properties.
 It acts as a stimulant, diuretic and antiseptic.
 Taken with oily fish or rich meat it acts as an excellent stimulant to the digestive organs and as an aid to digestion.
 When taken for a cold, horseradish clears the nasal passages and promotes restful sleep.

 Horseradish was once used by herbalists in the treatment of dropsy.
 An infusion was prepared by pouring 1 pint of boiling water over 1 ounce of grated horseradish and 1/2 ounce of crushed mustard seed.
 The dose was 2 to 3 tablespoons three times a day.

 When infused in wine, Horseradish root will stimulate the whole nervous system and promote perspiration.
 Horseradish syrup is very useful in treating hoarseness.
 If eaten at frequent intervals during the day and at meals, horseradish is said to be effective in getting rid of persistent cough.

 Greeks have been using horseradish since 1500 B.C.
-They used the herb as a lower back rub and aphrodisiac.
+They used the herb to treat food poisoning, as a lower back rub, and as an aphrodisiac.
 Appointed as one of the five bitter herbs, Jews have used horseradish as part of their religious observance during Passover for centuries.
 In Europe during the middle ages, horseradish was used as a cough expectorant and treatment for food poisoning, scurvy, tuberculosis, worms, and colic.